nydiokar/learn-through-spells/README.md

 # SpellCraft: Programming Through Magic 🔮

-Welcome to SpellForge, a unique learning system that transforms programming concepts into magical spells and incantations.
+Welcome to SpellCraft, a unique learning system that transforms programming concepts into magical spells and incantations.
 This repository implements a dynamic, process-oriented learning experience that can be adapted to various learning environments.

 ## Core Concept
-SpellForge treats programming concepts as magical abilities that build upon each other.
+SpellCraft treats programming concepts as magical abilities that build upon each other.
 Each concept is a spell that can be learned, practiced, and mastered.
 By combining spells from different schools of magic (programming domains), learners become powerful technomancers capable of creating sophisticated programs.

 ## Repository Structure
 - `/forge`: Main learning materials and spell documentation